-- Next, mix together the butter and honey or brown rice syrup until very well combined.
+- Without rinsing your food processor, mix together the butter and honey or brown rice syrup until very well combined.

-- Add to the pureed mix and combine well.
+- Add back the pureed bean/egg mix and mix until well combined.

 - Now add the coconut flour, sea salt, bicarbonate of soda and baking powder.
 Mix until combined and spoon into paper-lined cupcake moulds immediately.
 The batter does have a slightly thick but airy consistency that is unusual if you've never worked with coconut flour before.